isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/project-online-service-description/core-services-functionality.md

 ## <a name="issues-and-risk-management-for-team-members"></a>Gestione dei problemi e dei rischi (per i membri dei team)

-Project Online e Project Server 2013 include funzionalità per prevenire, identificare e mitigare potenziali problemi o rischi relativi all'azienda o a un determinato progetto.
-Per ulteriori informazioni, vedere [Gestione problematiche, rischi e documenti in Project Web App](https://go.microsoft.com/fwlink/?LinkId=402634).
+Project Online and Project Server 2013 include features to prevent, identify, and mitigate potential business- or project-related risks and issues.
+To learn more, see [Managing issues, risks, and documents in Project Web App](https://go.microsoft.com/fwlink/?LinkId=402634).

 ## <a name="office-365-trust-center"></a>Centro protezione di Office 365